 The white grape variety comes from the Mediterranean, possibly.
 Italy.
-Synonyms grouped alphabetically by country are Garbesso, Garbessu, Malvasie, Malvoisie du Douro, Rolle, Rollé, Verlentin, Varlentin ( France ); Carica l'Asino, Favorita, Favorita Bianca, Favorita Bianca di Conegliano, Favorita d'Alba, Favoritia di Alba, Favorita di Conegliano, Formentino, Pigato, Sapaiola, Vermentini, Vermentino Bianco, Vermentino di Gallura, Vermentino Pigato ( Italy ); Malvasia, Malvasia à Bonifacio, Malvasia Bonifacio, Malvasia de Corse, Malvoisie à Gros Grains, Malvoisie Corse, Malvoisie de Corse, Verlantin, Varlantin, Vermentinu ( Corsica ).
-Despite apparently suggesting synonyms or morphological No similarities with the varieties Brustiano Bianco.
+Synonyms grouped alphabetically by country are Garbesso, Garbessu, Malvasie, Malvoisie du Douro, Rolle, Rollé, Verlentin, Varlentin ( France ); Carica l'Asino, Favorita, Favorita Bianca, Favorita Bianca di Conegliano, Favorita d'Alba, Favoritia di Alba, Favorita di Conegliano, Formentino, Pigato, Sapaiola, Vermentini, Vermentino Bianco, Vermentino di Gallura, Vermentino Pigato ( Italy ); Malvasia, Malvasia à Bonifacio, Malvasia Bonifacio, Malvasia de Corse, Malvasia Grossa, Malvoisie à Gros Grains, Malvoisie Corse, Malvoisie de Corse, Verlantin, Varlantin, Vermentinu ( Corsica ).
+Despite seemingly indicative synonyms or morphological No similarities to the varieties Brustiano Bianco.
 Carica l'Asino.
 Drupeggio.
 Nascetta or roller blind be confused; kinship relationships are possible.
 In some sources, the variety Pigato (Vermentino Pigato) as mutation designated by Vermentino.

 By DNA analysis Already in the 1990s it was found that the three varieties Favorita (Piedmont, first mentioned in 1676), Pigato (Liguria, first mentioned in the 15th century) and Vermentino (Italy, France, Corsica) are identical.
-According to a hypothesis, it should be in the 13th or 14th century Madeira reached Italy via mainland Spain and Corsica.
+According to a hypothesis, it is said to have been in the 13th or 14th century Madeira reached Italy via mainland Spain and Corsica.
 Other hypotheses come from an origin Greece or in the Middle East.
 There is no evidence of this.
 One suspected Parent-offspring relationship with nascetta is unconfirmed.
 There is also no genetic evidence for a suspected mutation of the variety Vermentino Nero,

 The medium-ripening, productive vine thrives particularly close to the sea.
 The name Pigato is derived from the dialect expression "piga" or "pigau" for the spotty berry bowls.
-The variety is sensitive to early frost and prone to wrong people mildew and the grape, Depending on the different growing areas, the wines can turn out quite differently.
+The variety is sensitive to early frost and prone to wrong people mildew and the grape, Depending on the different growing areas, the wines can be quite different.
 As a rule, the variety produces aromatic to spicy white wines with aromas of citrus, herbs or stone fruit and a slightly bitter aftertaste.